-- Know that the roads leading up to Haleakalā are well-paved and have plenty of reflective signs and lane markers to help with visibility in the dark.
+The roads leading up to Haleakalā are well-paved and have plenty of reflective signs and lane markers to help with visibility in the dark.

 If you’re prone to motion sickness by vehicle, make sure to bring medication.
 I slept while my partner drove up, but since I’m prone to motion sickness and didn’t prepare accordingly, I almost threw up on the drive down.

-Where To Stand for the Haleakalā Sunrise
+Best Place To Watch the Haleakalā Sunrise

-Most people don’t realize this, but there are four viewing locations on Haleakalā and each of them have their own parking lot.
+Most people don’t realize this, but there are four viewing locations on Haleakalā and each of them has its own parking lot.